-The complete Ishikawa diagram related to managerial challenges for adopters of collaborative delivery methods is presented below.
-As with the first diagram (Figure 4.4), the problem statement is place in the segment at the far right in the “head.”
+The complete Ishikawa diagram related to managerial challenges for adopters of collaborative delivery methods is presented below in Figure 14.
+As with the first diagram (Figure 10), the problem statement is place in the segment at the far right in the “head.”
 The spine arrow connects the head to the themes associated with managerial challenges: Organizing, Administration, and Planning.
 Each of these themes has connected to it branches which work to arrive at the root of the issue.
 Much like the matter of cultural challenges on a collaborative construction project, managerial challenges are also complex in nature.
 The Ishikawa diagram helps to simplify some of this complexity.
 The diagram makes it possible to see how the subthemes flow into the themes which in turn influence the overall problem.

 4.6 Conclusion